Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to invest in a cryptocurrency ETF

 ETFs are traditionally designed to be bought and sold on securities exchanges, which means you can trade them via your regular online brokerage account.
-You may wish to sign up for an online trading account through your regular financial institution, or open an account with a specialist broker.
+In the past, potential investors would have to find niche platforms in order to purchase cryptocurrency ETFs.

-Benefits vs risks of bitcoin ETFs
+Benefits vs risks of Bitcoin ETFs

 Just like any other type of investment, cryptocurrency ETFs have a range of pros and cons.
 It's essential that you weigh up the potential benefits against the risks involved before deciding whether you should invest in any crypto ETF.